Giro Riddance Review

 Our Analysis and Test Results

 The Riddance is an all-mountain contender that has all of the features you'd expect in a top-quality shoe: Sticky rubber sole, sturdy construction, synthetic uppers, heel and toe reinforcements, lace keeper, and a rigid EVA midsole.

 We expected the shoes to perform well no matter where we took them, and that's what we experienced, although with the shoe's stiffness, we found other contenders in our test may be a better choice for riders on rough trails.
 With a stiff sole, the Riddance really shined on the climb overall, pedaled efficiently on rolling terrain, and descended well in most terrain.

-The Riddance is equipped with a sticky dot Vibram ISR rubber sole that provides a secure connection between rider and pedals.
+The Riddance is equipped with a sticky dot Vibram ISR rubber sole that provides a relatively secure connection between rider and pedals.
 The individual lugs of the sole are hexagonal, which seems to do a great job at locking on to the pins of your pedals.
 We were initially impressed with the shoe's grip once we started riding up to a local climb and noticed little play even when we intentionally twisted and turned our feet on the pedals.
 The soles also grip well when climbing, allowing a natural cadence with good security in the pulling back phase of the pedal stroke.
-Once we topped out on the climb, we were excited to see how the soles interfaced with our pedals and overall, the Riddance provided performed well.
+Once we topped out on the climb, we were excited to see how the soles interfaced with our pedals and overall, the Riddance performed well enough.
 For straightforward flowy trails and the occasionally large feature, the Vibram soles kept us securely stuck to our pedals.
 We did find that when we descended more washboard types of trails, like the rapid-fire rooty trails that we rode in the Canadian Rockies, it took a lot more effort to maintain a solid connection.
 It seems like the rubber provides a nice sticky connection, but the midsole's stiffness decreases the overall grip of the Riddance.